tonyjurg/Sandborg-Petersen-decoder/README.md

 <img src='images/button.jpg'>

-When no scripting is enabled, you can just add a HTML link:
+When no scripting is enabled, you can just add a direct HTML link:

 ```html
   <A HREF="https://tonyjurg.github.io/Sandborg-Petersen-decoder/" TARGET="_blank">Open Morph decoder</A>
 ```